 - Car repairs

 - Lost wages from time away from work

 How Long Do I Have to File a Car Accident Lawsuit in North Carolina?

 North Carolina, like all states, has time limits (Statutes of Limitations) for filing a legal case: you have three years from the date of the accident for both personal injury claims and for property damage.

 These time limits are strict and are not extended due to pending insurance claims.
 Speak to an attorney early in order to ensure that you still have time to file a lawsuit if needed.

 There are a lot of factors that go into determining whether a settlement offer is "fair," including the amount of damages, the likelihood of success at trial, and the insurance coverage.
-A free claim review from an experienced North Carolina car accident attorney can help to evaluate the settlement offer and can prevent other issues that could end your case before it begins.
+Speak to an experienced car accident attorney in North Carolina who can help to evaluate the settlement offer and can prevent issues that could end your case before it begins.

 Contact a qualified attorney.